Infinidat/infi.pyutils/README.rst

 Logical aggregations are done with And, Or, Not:
 ::

-  >>> from infi.pyutils.functors.predicates import And, Or, Not
+  >>> from infi.pyutils.predicates import And, Or, Not
   >>> obj = object()
   >>> is_none_or_obj = Or(Identity(obj), Identity(None))
   >>> is_none_or_obj #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE